Winter sensory play

 - Hand operated balloon pumps

-- A water tray (or you could use a deep baking tray on a low table or a cardboard box)
+- A water or tuff tray (or you could use a deep baking tray on a low table or a cardboard box)

 - Cut or tear the tissue paper into small squares (children who love snipping may want to help you here too) and place in the tray